MichaelELeonard/Matplotlib-Challenge/README.md

 <img src="Pics/pie plot.png" width="337" height="339">

 ## QUARTILES, OUTLIERS & BOXPLOTS
-The study data was then prepared to examine and the results of Capomulin Ramicane Infubinol and Ceftamin in more detail.
-The results were isolated by drug type and the largest timepoint for each drug was identified to compare results.
+The data was then prepared to examine the specific results of Capomulin Ramicane Infubinol and Ceftamin.
 This data was prepared for Boxplots by identifying the quartiles for each drug dataset.
 A Boxplot graph was created for examination.
 <br>
 <br>
 <img src="Pics/box plot.png" width="469" height="377">